Nexis-Network/homepage/content/docs/manage/projects.md

 ### Delete a project with the API

-The following Exzo Network API method deletes the specified project.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/deleteproject).
+The following Nexis Network API method deletes the specified project.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/deleteproject).

 ```text
 DELETE /projects/{project_id}